-The Monetary Policy Committee takes decisions on interest rates pursuant to Article 22, in order to implement the Bank's monetary policy.
+The Monetary Policy Committee takes decisions on Central Bank interest rates pursuant to Article 22, in order to implement the Bank's monetary policy.
 The Committee shall also take decisions on transactions with credit undertakings other than those specified in Article 19, Paragraph 2.
-Furthermore, the Committee takes decisions on minimum reserve requirements pursuant to Article 23, foreign exchange market transactions pursuant to Article 27, and transactions with securities pursuant to Article 20 that are intended to contribute to the attainment of the Bank's price stability objectives.
+Furthermore, the Committee takes decisions on minimum reserve requirements pursuant to Article 23, foreign exchange market transactions pursuant to Article 27, and securities transactions pursuant to Article 20 that are undertaken with the aim of achieving the Bank's price stability objective.